CristianMoscoso/Henon-Heiles.-Lyapunov-exponent-/README.md

 # Henon-Heiles.-Lyapunov-exponent-
-Lyapunov exponent for Henon-Heiles system
+Lyapunov exponent for Henon-Heiles system with the phantom integration method